iTwin/itwinjs-core/editor/common/README.md

 ## Description

-The __@itwin/editor-common__ package contains properties for commnunicating between the frontend and backend for editing iModels.
+The __@itwin/editor-common__ package contains properties for communicating between the frontend and backend for editing iModels.

 ## Documentation